educational research, measurement, and evaluation

 Thank you for your interest in our program.
 The following frequently asked questions and responses from Dr. Larry Ludlow, ERME Department Chair, may be useful to you.
 If you have any other questions, please email Dr. Larry Ludlow or Jillian Gomolka.

 All Lynch School of Education requirements are necessary to apply to the ERME program.
-There are no specific ERME requirements for applying to the program; however there are many things we are interested in seeing, including coursework in assessment and measurement, excellent grades, a strong reason for this particular degree and program, and research experience.
+We are interested in applicants with research experience, previous coursework in assessment, statistics, and measurement (particularly for the M.S. and PhD. programs), excellent grades, and a strong reason for this particular degree and program.

 Yes, GRE scores are important.
 Although we look at multiple pieces of evidence, we are a testing department and high GRE quantitative scores are often related to success in our statistics courses.
 In addition to GRE scores, your personal statement is also very important.